NLPxL2Korean/UD-KSL/docs/xpos/README.md

-### The following table provides a Sejong Tag set.
+### The following table provides a selected set of XPOS tags (based on the Sejong Tag set) used in the current UD_Korean-KSL.

 | Tag | Description |
 |---|---|